 Having ruled out those options, the next method on my list is adhesion.
 Problem with that is very few adhesives work quickly enough.
 Most "instant" adhesives take at least a good five to ten seconds, but I need something that'll stick in a split second and then handle about nine times my weight for at least half a second, followed by my normal weight for a couple minutes.
 As far as I know, nothing on the market can do that.
 But off the market, there's been some very interesting research going on with gecko-inspired techniques.

-So, that's why I'm now holding a rope and hopping over the edge of an office building above an unsuspecting drug dealer from the Dream Enforcers.
-Drug dealers are usually loaded; they're like walking, swearing, heavily armed piñatas.
-They can be one of the more dangerous targets to go after though.
+So, that's why I'm now holding a rope and hopping over the edge of a parking garage above an unsuspecting drug dealer from the Dream Enforcers.
+Drug dealers are usually loaded; they're like walking, cursing, heavily armed piñatas.
+They can be one of the more dangerous targets to go after.
 That's why I like to get the drop on them.

 Piñata Boy hears the rope sliding through my gloves at the last moment and looks up just before my new skates strike his shoulders and knock him on his back.
 He reaches for one of his weapons, but I grab his arm, roll him over, and wrangle it into position alongside the other one, then zip-tie them.
 He tries teaching me some new Spanish, but unfortunately I'm just a bit too busy to pay attention.
 And about twenty seconds later I'm slaloming through some construction cones toward my next target.